jgollub1/beautiful-jekyll/_posts/2019-01-01-third-post.md

 **Top 2 Books (Entertainment):**

-1) Bullshit Jobs - 10 minutes into reading this at City Lights Bookstore, I was sold.
-Speaks to deep-rooted social issues many of us take for granted.<br>
+1) Bullshit Jobs - 10 minutes into reading this at City Lights, I was sold.
+Explores some deep-rooted social issues many of us take for granted.<br>
 2) Elon Musk - Time after time, Elon carries out his vision with incredible conviction, trash-talking both employees and competitors along the way.
 He's got an incredible story as well.

 **Top 2 Podcasts:**